project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 - **Manual**

-Get 2 servers and prepare to get your hands dirty when needed.
-1st server would serve as the DB server and the 2nd, the application server plus the administration server.
-Note that the default automation creates 3 servers because it separates the application and the administration server.
+Need commissioning of two servers.The 1st server would serve as the DB server and the 2nd would serve as the application server & administration server.

+**Note:** the default automation creates three servers because it separates the application and the administration server.

 ### **Step 2:** Setup your DBs